 “I’m not selling out.
 That’s all there is to it.
 I’m not afraid.
 I’ve got my dogs, I’ve got my guns, they’re loaded and I know how to shoot ‘em.” -Boots Hern, resident for over 64 years who refuses to move.

 A gun toting 83-year old woman refuses to sell her house to the power plant next door.
-But despite her refusal, the plant has moved ahead with their 20 million dollar deal to buy out most of Cheshire and bulldoze all the homes.
+But despite her refusal, the plant has moved ahead with their 20 million dollar deal to buy out most of Cheshire and bulldoze the homes.
 What happened in this Ohio River town overrun by one of the largest coal-fired power plants in the world?
 A story of money, power and the increasingly difficult choices we face surrounding coal and the environment, Cheshire, Ohio makes us think twice about home.

 Return to Cheshire over 10 years later…

 After the homes are all bulldozed and several years have past, the film returns in 2014 and 2015 to capture the empty town of deserted plots and grassy fields with the power plant still pumping C02 and other contaminants in the air.
 Now it’s not just CO2 that is a concern but coal ash waste seeping into the soil and water.
 We witness an Ohio EPA public hearing in Cheshire where angry residents from the outskirts speak out against the new permits the plant wants for landfill expansion.